 Divide both sides by π to find that .

-Because we have r2 all by itself on one side of the equation, and no copies of r on the other side, that is it.
+Because we have r2 all by itself on one side of the equation, and no copies of r on the other side, that's it.
 Gosh, it seems like so little work for such an ugly-looking expression.
 Good thing we're all about inner beauty here.

 Solve the equation y = 2x – 9 for 2x.

-isn't helpful, because if we knew x then we would know x2 without needing to use some fancy formula.
-Even though we would probably try to figure out the fancy formula before realizing that.
+When we're solving for an expression involving x—say, x2—we want to end up with a formula for x2 that doesn't have any x terms in it.
+Having a formula like isn't helpful, because if we knew x then we would know x2 without needing to use some fancy formula.
+Even though we'd probably try to figure out the fancy formula before realizing that.
 Doh.

 Be Careful.
-Remember to answer the question that is asked.
-If you are told to solve for 2x, don't do extra work to solve for x if you don't need to.
+Remember to answer the question that's actually being asked.
+If you're told to solve for 2x, don't do extra work to solve for x if you don't need to.
 Your time is precious.
 Time is money.
 That's money in the bank.
 You can take that to the bank.
 We think you see where we're going with this train.